iban121/Springboard/Capstone 3/README.md

-# Classification of Tweets
+# Natural Language Processing: Classification of Tweets

-## Introduction
+## Overview
+For my capstone project I decided to apply all that've learned about Natural Language Processing.
+I'm sure I'm not alone in saying that finding a question that is nuanced enough to give me the chance to show off my data science skills whilst being interesting and unique to me was the hardest part of the process.
+From Towards Data Science blogs to the many books out there, you'll find give such conflicting informaiton about whether you should pick a dataset from Kaggle or whether you should webscrape or get it from a companys' API directly to show off your skills, or even use data from your FitBit.
+So, I figured rather than having a project that does it all, I would rather apply NLP on something that I find interesting and relevant.

-Currently, my family spans across four countries and 3 continents.
-Whevever a tweet about natural disasters or accidents props up in our notification, I know I'm not alone in checking for detailed locations to see if my loved ones are safe.
-Many folks have fallen victims to false news, or sometimes just  So, for my capstone project I wanted to create a classification model which could distinguish between tweets about natural disasters and those that are not.
+Currently, my family spans across four countries and three continents.
+Whevever a tweet or news notification about disasters or accidents props up in our notification, I know I'm not alone in checking for detailed locations to see if my loved ones are safe.
+So, for my capstone project I wanted to create a classification model which could distinguish between tweets about natural disasters and those that are not.
 Furthermore, as I am starting out in my data science career, I wanted to try out my recently acquired skills in natural language processing.

 ### Problem Identification
 Classification models for NLP is becoming more and more important as we've seen in social media sites implementing fact checkers during recent elections around the world and the COVID-19 pandemic to help the general public distinguish between real and conspirary information.
 For this project, a dataset of 7631 tweets in English from Kaggle was used with the goal of classifying the tweets into two groups: Tweets regarding disasters and those that are not related to disasters.